 TV is a changing world.
-In Dubai and Abu Dhabi, and the UAE in general, the migration into IPTV is taking place because of the unlimited channels and on-demand services.
-Yet there is a dotted line on this technology, and one of the issues of great concern is one question, that is, is it legal?
+In Dubai, Abu Dhabi, and the UAE in general, migration to IPTV is driven by unlimited channels and on-demand services.
+Yet there is a dotted line with this technology, and one of the issues of great concern is this: Is it legal?

-The internet has been bombarded with conflicting pieces of information, and most of them are in confusion and fear about the potential dangers.
+The internet has been flooded with conflicting information, leaving most people confused and fearful about potential dangers.
 Such a document will be authoritative, comprehensive, and plain-cut.
-We will unravel the confusing legal scenario, get to know what legal and illegal services are, and equip you with the information to make a good and safe judgment on the way you can have fun at home.
+We will unravel the confusing legal landscape, clarify what legal and illegal services are, and equip you with the information to make a sound, safe judgment about how you can have fun at home.

 Clear Answer about the IPTV Legality in the UAE.

-Of the chief point we had better deal immediately.
-Yes or no would not work when you ask a question about the legality of IPTV.
+Regarding the main point, we should address it immediately.
+Yes or no would not work when asking about the legality of IPTV.
 All this depends on the service you are in.

 The Technology vs. The Content: Critical Difference.